 - Lower interest rates on loans

-- No ATM fees
+- No ATM fees (including non-network ATMs)

 - Professional investment advice

-When to Choose Bank of America Business Checking:
+When to Choose Bank of America Business Checking

-Bank of America is the way to go if you have a lot of monthly transactions.
-Each of their tiers offers many more transactions per month.
-For example, their lowest tier allows 200 free transactions, whereas Chase only allows 20 free transactions.
+Bank of America is the optimal choice if you have a large number of monthly transactions.
+Each of their tiers offers many more monthly transactions than Chase Business checking accounts.

 It is also much easier to waive the Bank of America monthly fee by spending $250+ on your debit card rather than worrying about meeting a daily average balance requirement.

-When to Choose Chase Business Checking:
+When to Choose Chase Business Checking

 A Chase business account is best for businesses that will use payment processing.
-The basic account includes a payment processing service with Chase QuickAccept, allowing you to accept credit card payments immediately using your mobile phone.
+The basic account includes a payment processing service with Chase QuickAccept®, allowing you to accept credit card payments immediately using your mobile phone.

 Learn more: